 3. Willing to spend costs on marketing?

 It is a common saying in Slavic countries “Advertising is the trade’s engine”.
 Quite the case for your case, as your product is still unheard of.
 Marketing is what comes to play here, but there is no need to tell you marketing is not cheap - in fact, it’s pricy to advertise your product virally.
-According to the statistic [Mind Studios](/blog/why-one-should-always-spend-time-on-business-analysis/" target="_blank) made - the average cost of the marketing campaign is likely to cost as much as the development has already.
+According to the statistic Mind Studios made - the average cost of the marketing campaign is likely to cost as much as the app development has already.
 Perhaps it would be a wise choice to calculate your promotional expenses in advance.